MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/governance-multiple-teams.md

 10. The second **workload owner** creates a subnet in the **prod-vnet** virtual network, then adds two virtual machines.
 The second **workload owner** applies the *environment* and *managedBy* tags to each resource.
     ![](../../_images/governance-3-8.png)

 This example resource management model enables us to manage resources in the three required environments.
 The shared infrastructure resources are protected because there's only a single user in the subscription with permission to access those resources.
-Each of the workload owners is able to utilize the share infrastructure resources without having any permissions on the actual shared resources themselves.
+Each of the workload owners is able to use the shared infrastructure resources without having any permissions on the actual shared resources themselves.
 However, This management model fails the requirement for workload isolation - each of the two **workload owners** are able to access the resources of the other's workload.

 There's another important consideration with this model that may not be immediately obvious.
 In the example, it was **app1 workload owner** that requested the network peering connection with the **hub-vnet** to provide connectivity to on-premises.
 The **network operations** user evaluated that request based on the resources deployed with that workload.
 When the **subscription owner** added **app2 workload owner** with the **contributor** role, that user had management access rights to all resources in the **prod-rg** resource group.